fLaVz/h1z1FontChanger/README.md

 > app.exe

 - Choose the font via the explorer dialog.
-- Locate your h1z1 directory which is like
+- Locate your h1z1 font directory like :
 > C:/Program Files (x86)/Steam/steamapps/common/H1Z1 King of the Kill/UI/Resource/Fonts/
 - Apply the fonts